Izaac Hindom: Political career

 According to his official parliamentary biography, Hindom assisted the Indonesians indirectly during Operation Trikora.
-For his support to Indonesia's cause, Hindom was appointed as the Regional District Head of Teminabuan in June 1963.
+For his support to Indonesia's cause, Hindom was appointed the Regional District Head of Teminabuan in June 1963.
 He was promoted in July 1965 to serve as a member of the Daily Governance Body, a governmental body made to assist the governor.
 Hindom resided in Jakarta during his tenure as a member of the Daily Governance Body.

 Hindom was nominated as the candidate for the People's Representative Council from the Fakfak constituency.
 The local council of Irian Jaya elected him as an MP from the Fakfak constituency with 15 votes.
 He was inaugurated as an MP on 28 October 1971 and subsequently resigned from his Daily Governance Body membership.
 He was elected for a second term as an MP from the Jayapura constituency in the 1977 Indonesian legislative election and was inaugurated on 1 October 1977.
 According to political researcher Alexander Griapon, Hindom maintained a good relationship with Indonesian central government officials and Papuan indigenous officials during his term as a member of the Daily Governance Body and the People's Representative Council.